joishnu/laravel_search/README.md

 ---
 This test is designed to evaluate your ability to implement complex search functionality in Laravel, optimizing for performance and adhering to best practices.

-Create a branch with your name and submit your code in a pull request.